open-feature/spec/README.md

 - Feature Flag evaluation logic is externalized into a separate container or a service.
   Introducing new rules and evaluation logic should not require updating all the apps.
-- Feature flag configurations are stored along with the project and hence managed along with the application (a.k.a "Feature Flags as Code")
+- Feature flag configurations are stored along with the project and hence managed along with the application (a.k.a "Feature Flags as Code").
-- Built-in support for observability tools tools and standards like OpenTelemetry and possibly CloudEvents
+- Built-in support for observability tools tools and standards like OpenTelemetry and possibly CloudEvents.

 ## Architecture